CivilEngrTools/SteelConnDesign/readme.md

 While CET.SteelConnDesign is available for free, we encourage users to explore the enhanced features of our Premium service.
 To access Premium benefits, kindly contact civilengrtools@gmail.com for additional details.
 Premium users can relish the following advantages:

-- 24x7 Email/Video support
-- In-person training
+- Efficiently process thousands of members with just one click.
+Our software can automatically identify Connection Setup types and design them with minimal user input (under development).
+- Utilize APIs to customize connection checks or design all connections using specific bolt diameters or plate thickness (under development).
+- Open and save project files in plain JSON format.
-- Hot patch within 5 business days
+- Receive hot patches within 5 business days.
-- Feature requests
+- Access feature requests and enhancements.
-- Open/Save project file in plain json format
+- Benefit from 24x7 email/video support.
+- Attend in-person training sessions.
-- 10 developer hours for each premium user (which could be used for special connection development)
+- Receive 10 developer hours for each Premium user, which can be used for custom connection development.

 # Why Choose CET.SteelConnDesign
 Followings make CET.SteelConnDesign different from others: